mrya-lang/Mrya/SECURITY.md

 ## Supported Versions

 The following versions of Mrya are currently supported with security updates:
-### As there are no currently active versions of Mrya nothing will be listed below.
-When versions begin to roll out they will have a place below.

 | Version | Supported          |
 | ------- | ------------------ |